hickford/RevertFontSize/README.md

   - To start using this package, configure it by adding the `revert_font_size` key to your user preferences (`Preferences >> Settings - User`) or by invoking the `Set the Value for Revert Font Size` command.

 - Sublime Text 3
-  - No additional work needed, the `revert_font_size` setting will be created automatically on initial load.
+  - No additional work needed.
+In the absence of the `revert_font_size` setting, the command will revert to the original font size when Sublime Text was started.

 ## Settings